 - It has emerged that two police officers discharged their Tasers at a man before arresting him on the hard shoulder of a motorway in the Thames Valley area in June last year.
 Both officers are facing a misconduct hearing after it was alleged that they used unnecessary force to detain the male when one officer kicked him in the neck area and the other kicked him in the back.

 Animal Death and Injury

-We are aware of at least nine reports in February 2021 of animal cruelty and/or death involving a gun, including:
+We are aware of at least six reports in February 2022 of animal cruelty and/or death involving a gun:

 Imitation, Airsoft, airguns and BB guns do not currently require a licence in England or Wales.
 These guns are responsible for many gun injuries to both humans and animals.